 The optional battery current transducer senses the battery current for display on the operator panel.
-When installed, the battery current transducer also allows the user to configure the SCU to limit the recharge current to the battery string in order to extend battery life.
+When installed, the battery current transducer also allows the user to configure the SCU to limit the recharge current to the battery string in order to extend battery life; and set a fixed, repeatable discharge current for battery discharge tests.

 Install one battery current transducer per battery string (up to four transducers).
-If not ordered with the Sageon 200A, a battery current transducer kit is available.
+If not ordered with the Sageon II Power System, a Battery Current Transducer Kit is available.